fleschutz/PowerShell/Docs/check-xml-file.md

 ## check-xml-file.ps1 - Checks the given XML file for validity

-This script checks the given XML file for validity.
+This PowerShell script checks the given XML file for validity.

 ## Parameters
 ```powershell